 XWidget Desktop Mode

-This brings a complete Mac like dashboard to your Windows computer.
+This brings a complete Mac-like dashboard to your Windows computer.
 You can get various widgets and install them on your computer system easily and quickly.
-You can also create new widgets similar to that available in Mac OS X version.
+You can also create new widgets similar to that available in the Mac OS X version.

 All the installed and created widgets are displayed on the desktop and live behind the Windows.
 The widgets stay there even when we click on ‘Show Desktop’.
 We can moreover arrange these widgets by just ‘drag-n-drop’.